drawfig/WAND/README.md

 WAND & Emberwhisk are open-source projects, and we welcome contributions from the community!
 If you'd like to get involved, here are a few ways you can help:
 - **Report Bugs:** If you find a bug or an issue, please open an issue on the GitHub repository.
 - **Submit Code:** Have an idea for a new feature or a bug fix?
 Feel free to fork the repository and submit a pull request.
-- **Get in Touch:** For general questions, feature discussions, or to just chat about the project, you can contact me on Discord at `drawfig`.
+- **Get in Touch:** For general questions, feature discussions, or to just chat about the project, you can contact me on Discord at `drawfig` or by joining [our server.](https://discord.gg/gtwuf2A4Hq).

 Your contributions are greatly appreciated and help make Emberwhisk better for everyone.